Cape Verde make history to join African qualifiers

-Basketball World Cup: Cape Verde become tournament's smallest nation as five African qualifiers confirmed
+Basketball World Cup: Cape Verde become smallest nation to qualify for tournament

 Last updated on .From the section Sport Africa